Assistant Professor of Geography

-I have recently been awarded a one-semester "Race, Ethnicity and Indigeneity (REI) Fellowship" at the Institute for Research in the Humanities, UW-Madison, for the 2014-2015 academic year.
+I have recently been awarded a "Race, Ethnicity and Indigeneity (REI) Fellowship" at the Institute for Research in the Humanities, UW-Madison, for the 2014-2015 academic year.
 This fellowship was given to support my research on Indigenous Peoples movements in Southeast Asia.
 I will be relieved from teaching and service for one semester, probably during the Spring of 2015.

 Pao Vue (current, Geography)

 Nicholas Zeller (current, Southeast Asian Studies)

 Aurore Phenow (current, Southeast Asian Studies)

 Main faculty for UW-Madison in Hmong Studies Consortium (in collaboration with University of Minnesota-Twin Cities)

 University of Wisconsin-Madison